 Known risks of asbestos were discovered when slaves who worked with it started experiencing illnesses related to exposure.
 However, researchers didn’t understand the health risks until the modern industrialization of the western world.

 Growing evidence showed breathing in the mineral’s fibers created scarring of the lungs during the first half of the 20th century.
 The risk of injury stemmed from inhaling or ingesting the fibers.
 At this time, there were no regulations or protections against exposure.

 Asbestosis, a lung disease caused by inhaling its harmful fibers, was discovered in 1930 by Dr. E.R.A.
 Merewether.
 Dr. Merewether released a report proving the link between exposure to asbestos and asbestosis.
 This report pushed England to take steps in the 1930s to protect workers.
 Lawmakers passed regulations requiring businesses to install ventilation and exhaust systems in the workplace.
 The first case of asbestosis was reported in the United States in 1933.

 A mesothelioma-like tumor was reported in 1943, and more links between asbestosis and lung cancer were later confirmed in the 1940s.
 The first reported case of mesothelioma in a worker was recorded in 1953.
 A major study in 1955 linked asbestos exposure with cancer, making it a carcinogen.

 The decline in production and consumption became noticeable in the late 1970s after research lead to concern for related health issues.
 The health controversy surrounding the mineral and new regulations led to a decline in the asbestos market, which heavily affected the production of asbestos-cement pipe and sheets, coatings, flooring, and insulation.

 Producers and manufacturers alike faced an increasing number of class-action lawsuits filed by victims of exposure.
 Many of these producers and manufacturers were already aware of the risks.

-In the early 1970s after employees starting filing lawsuits, companies began listing warnings and regulations on asbestos-laden products.
+In the early 1970s, after employees started filing lawsuits, companies began listing warnings and regulations on asbestos-laden products.
 The United States Environmental Protection Agency (EPA) enacted the Clean Air Act in 1970.
 The act classified the mineral as a hazardous air pollutant.